 NEW: FLOWTRAIL HOCHKÖNIG – easy (S1)

 The new natural Flowtrail in Dienten am Hochkönig runs along a stretch of about four kilometres and around 550 metres of altitude.
 Guaranteed action for the whole family!
-The first, 2 km-long section of the trail will be completed already in the summer of 2017!
+The first, 2 km-long section of the trail was completed in the summer of 2017!
 The Flowtrail starts below the reservoir at the Bürglalm at approximately 1,500m altitude and ends at 950m above sea level at the Dienten football field.
 You can best reach the Bürglalm via the Bürglalm cable car which of course also takes bikes!

 More information can be found on the Hochkönig website.